COFREND/ONDE-format/File format.md

 ## Preamble

-- The present document is the outcome of the work of a COFREND Working Group dedicated to NDE and Data.
-It stems from the observation that no satisfying standardisation exists in terms of file formats for the ultrasonic NDE technique.
+  The ONDE (**Open Non Destructive Evaluation**) format results from a joint intiative by COFREND and EPRI to define a specification of open and efficient NDE format in order to facilitate interoperability between softwares and to ensure ability to read the data in the long term.
   This document is therefore a technical proposal to facilitate the establishment of a neutral and open format that can be a good candidate for a wide standardization effort.

-  The objective that was assigned by the Working Group to this file format is to store ultrasonic raw data to be able to:
+  The objective that was assigned to this file format is to store ultrasonic raw data to be able to:

     - (re)analyse it, including ultrasonic metadata required for report generation, or
-    - (re)use it for further data processing.
+    - (re)use it for further data processing, or
     - achieve interoperability between acquisition systems and analysis software.

-  The objective is neither to be able to (re)produce an acquisition setup nor to (re)create a simulationconfiguration from the ultrasonic data file alone.
-We define as raw data the data which is produced by theacquisition system (AScans, TFM images, ...).
+  The objective is neither to be able to (re)produce an acquisition setup nor to (re)create a simulation configuration from the ultrasonic data file alone.
+We define as raw data the data which is produced by the acquisition system (AScans, TFM images, ...).

-  For this first version, it was decided to stick to the data acquired and the information that is necessary to performan analysis.
+  At this stage, it was decided to stick to the data acquired and the information that is necessary to perform an analysis.
 With a few exceptions, we did not add the information that is related to the analysis procedure itself (information related to the display, palette, etc...).
-This will be addressed in future stages (information related toanalysis, reporting, ...).
+This will be addressed in future stages (information related to analysis, reporting, ...).

 - The Working Group has analysed several existing contributions as a working basis to define an open and standardized file format for ultrasonic testing.
-Formats coming from organisations (ECUF, MFMC, DICONDE) and commercial products ( EVIDENT, TPAC, EDDYFI, SONATEST, CIVA) have been studied.\
+Formats coming from organisations (ECUF, MFMC, DICONDE, ANDE) and commercial products ( EVIDENT, TPAC, EDDYFI, SONATEST, CIVA) have been studied.\
   It was decided that the format would be based on the HDF5 framework, chosen for its well-established software ecosystem and its efficiency.
-The format proposal makes technical choices akin to those of the MFMC and ECUF formats, and extends their possibilities in order to accommodate for a larger range of specimen geometries and types of data that are commonly encountered and were absent of the MFMC and ECUF specifications.
+The format proposal makes technical choices akin to those of the MFMC and ECUF format, and extends their possibilities in order to accommodate for a larger range of specimen geometries and types of data that are commonly encountered and were absent of the MFMC and ECUF specifications.
+In order to facilitate the migration from MFMC to ONDE, a compatibility with MFMC 2.0 specification has been added to the present specification.

-- Discussions in the working group emerged to find the best compromise between two approaches : a very generic one with essentially raw geometric descriptions and a NDT oriented one with a representation of the objects familiar to the engineers.
-Considering that the transformation from NDT objects to the generic representation was straightforward, it was decided to systematically keep the generic representation and to allow to complement this representation with optional fields describing the objects.
+- The format aims at finding the best compromise between two approaches : a very generic one with essentially raw geometric descriptions and a NDT oriented one with a representation of the objects familiar to the engineers.
+Considering that the transformation from NDT objects to the generic representation was straightforward, it was decided to systematically keep the generic representation and to allow to complement this representation with optional fields describing the objects in order to facilitate advanced analysis and visualisation.
 This approach was essentially adopted for three objects, namely the probe, the trajectory and the setup of the electronic laws.

 - From an HDF5 structure perspective, architecture (flat or hierarchical) is not imposed.
 The relations between hdf5 groups are translated into HDF5 references.
-Nevertheless all metadata defined within this specification must be within one HDF5 group and this group must be at root of the HDF5 file.
-The name of this group is not imposed.
-This group and the file specification used to write it can be identified using the mandatory TYPE and VERSION attributes of this ' root' group.
-In order to avoid name conflicts issues when the file format will evolve, no other data is allowed within this group.
-Everything is allowed outside from this group, it will be ignored by reader but can be used for instrument specific data. .
+The location of the HDF5 groups in the file is left open to the discretion of the implementor.
+  The names of the groups is not imposed, the semantics of the group being defined by the mandatory TYPE attribute.
+  Only TYPE and VERSION at hdf5 root level have a location that is  imposed in the file.
   In order to allow the proposed file format to coexist with other hdf5 file formats, the raw data ( arrays of signals or array of images which typically represents the vast majority of the file weight) can be anywhere in the file structure.

-- SI units are used even when the ECUF definition is reused.
+- All quantities are defined with SI units.
 Units are therefore expressed in meters, kilograms, seconds.
 However, degrees are used instead of radians.

-- Two states are defined: Mandatory and Optional.

 ## Tables legend